IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
-It is the skeloton.
+HTML is the skeloton and content of a web page.

 What is the role of CSS in a web page?
+CSS is the interface and style of a page.

 What is the role of Javascript in a web page?
+How the page functions.
+The interaction with the page.

 ---

 ### Section 2: HTML and CSS 101

 #### meta
 Why do we separate HTML and CSS?
+There is no need to throw make up on your bones because no one is going to see it.
+Make up is the polish that makes it presentable and engaging.

 #### HTML
 What are classes and IDs (and how are they different)?
+Classes and IDs give more specific instructions and functions compared to regular tags.
 What are elements?
 What are tags?
 What are attributes?